franklinnevesfilho/EasyDB/README.md

 ### 1. Initialize the Database

-Create an instance of `PyData` and connect to your database:
+Create an instance of `NevesDB` and connect to your database:

 ```python
 from nevesdb import NevesDB